mindspore-ai/docs/docs/mindelec/docs/source_en/AD_FDTD_forward.md

 ## Overview

-This tutorial introduces the method for solving electromagnetic positive problems provided by MindElec   based on device-to-device differentiable FDTD.
+This tutorial introduces the method for solving electromagnetic positive problems provided by MindSpore Elec   based on device-to-device differentiable FDTD.
 The process of solving Maxwell's equations by the finite-difference time-domain (FDTD) method is equivalent to a recurrent convolutional network (RCNN).
 The device-to-device differentiable FDTD can be obtained by rewriting the update process with the differentiable operator of MindSpore.
 Compared with the data-driven black-box model, the solution process of the differentiable FDTD method strictly satisfies the constraints of Maxwell's equations, and the accuracy is comparable to that of traditional numerical algorithms.

 > This example is for GPU processors and you can download the full sample code here:
 > <https://gitee.com/mindspore/mindscience/tree/master/MindElec/examples/AD_FDTD/fdtd_forward>